The 19th One Stop Update for the Accountant in the Public Sector

 Aimy Luu Huynh

-Project Manager - Accounting Standards
+Senior Project Manager - Accounting Standards

 External Reporting Board (XRB)

-Aimy is a project manager of accounting standards supporting the work of the New Zealand Accounting Standards Board.
+Aimy is the senior project manager of accounting standards supporting the work of the New Zealand Accounting Standards Board.
 She is involved in a number of for-profit and public benefit entity projects at the XRB.
-Aimy has a board background and interest in both the for-profit and public benefit entity sectors.
+Aimy has a broad background and interest in both the for-profit and public benefit entity sectors.
 Aimy worked in an audit and technical role with a mid-tier accounting firm for a number of years.
 In this role she worked with entities in the for-profit, public sector and not-for-profit sectors.
 Aimy was also a key member in the NZ IFRS transition for a large crown entity.

 G W Scott & Associates, Chartered Accountants